 You might be creating your own grad school burnout if you try to be “too productive”

 “I want to be more productive, but I just keep disappointing myself.
-It’s like I am always feeling burnt out and end up getting distracted and procrastinating.”
+It’s like I am always going through a burn out and then getting distracted and procrastinating.”

 Sheila was in her 10th year of graduate school, and she really wanted to graduate.